anthonybeckett/c-sharp-notes/README.md

 A thread is a separate path of execution inside a process.
 Your program's main method runs on one thread by default.
 You can create additional threads to run tasks in parallel, allowing your application to stay responsive or perform work concurrently (e.g., processing data while handling user input).

-Each thread has its own call stack but shares the process’s memory space with other threads.
+Each thread has its own call stack but shares the process's memory space with other threads.

 ```C#
 using System;